daveying/latch/README.md

 # Latch ![build & test](https://github.com/daveying/latch/actions/workflows/cmake.yml/badge.svg)

-This project is called Latch because latch is the most fundamental element of electrical computer, it forms 1 single bit. the project is aimed to create a logic gate simulation framework, and create a 8-bit CPU simulation using this framework.
+This project is called Latch because latch is the most fundamental element of electrical computer, it registers one single bit. the project is aimed to create a logic gate and logic circuit simulation framework, and create a 8-bit CPU simulation based on this framework.

 ## TODO List
 - [x] Gate template